juliomourab9/juliomourab9/README.md

 Welcome to where I share ideas and projects.

-- 🔭 Data Analysis Specialist / Beach Park Hotels and Resorts.
+- 🔭 Data Analysis Specialist.
 - 🌱 Systems analysis and development.
 - ⚡ Python enthusiast for data analysis.